redis-rb/redis-client/README.md

 end
 ```

-If you are working in a single threaded environment, or wish to use your own connection pooling mechanism,
+If you are working in a single-threaded environment, or wish to use your own connection pooling mechanism,
 you can obtain a raw client with `#new_client`

 ```ruby